-A non-degree student in good academic standing may apply for a change of status from non-degree status to regular (degree-seeking) status.
+A non-degree student in good academic standing with a GPA of 2.0 or better may apply for a change of status from non-degree status to regular (degree-seeking) status.
 Requirements for regular admission must be met, including submitting official high school transcripts as well as official college transcripts from all previously attended institutions of higher education.
 The status will be effective on or before the census date of the semester in which all official transcripts are received.
 If all official transcripts are received after the census date of the current semester, the change of status will take effect in the next immediate term.